 When you compare it to alcohol, cannabis doesn’t seem so bad.
 Excessive alcohol consumption can be toxic to the brain, causing injury or death to the brain cells themselves.
 Abstaining from alcohol can lead to some recovery, but it takes longer than cannabis and is often less complete.

 With methamphetamine, there’s little recovery of brain functioning in the critical brain regions involved in reward processing even after a year of abstinence.
-To add to the reduced brain activity, meth is toxic and repeated use can trick the brain into thinking it’s injured, leading to persistent activation of repair cells that impair brain function.
+To add to the reduced brain activity, meth is toxic, and repeated use can trick the brain into thinking it’s injured, leading to persistent activation of repair cells that impair brain function.
 Meth can even kill brain cells.

-You’re better off sticking with cannabis.
+Just a few of the reasons you are probably better off sticking with cannabis.